ChristopherGS/alice-and-bob-py/README.md

 > Survivorship bias makes us think that Alice’s strategy is better because all the winners are Alices, but her strategy is not better.
 Alice’s strategy has higher potential but is less reproducible; there- fore, she ends up worse, at the net of survivorship bias.

 RUNNING A SIMULATION
-I ran a Monte Carlo simulation, computing the results of ten million Alices and ten million Bobs running their businesses for ten years (using the same parameters as the previous example).
+I [Luca, in the book] ran a Monte Carlo simulation, computing the results of ten million Alices and ten million Bobs running their businesses for ten years (using the same parameters as the previous example).
 The results of the simulation are telling.
 The top 10% of entrepreneurs by wealth are all Alices!
 That gives the impression that Alice’s strategy is worth imitating more than Bob’s.
 And yet, the average Alice has only $155,000, whereas the average Bob has $195,000.
 Bob ends up 26% wealthier despite not appearing in the top decile even once!